neuroinformatics-unit/datashuttle/docs/source/pages/community/guiding-principles.md

 [BIDS](https://bids.neuroimaging.io/)
 and
 [NWB](https://www.nwb.org/)
-are the gold-standard for standardising systems neuroscience projects.
+are the most comprehensive community standards for systems neuroscience projects.
-Alignment with these specifications should always be the ultimate goal for any project.
+Adhering to these specifications ensures complete standardisation e.g. in metadata and file formats.
+Though extremely valuable, full compliance with these standards can be time-consuming and technically difficult.

 **NeuroBlueprint**'s role is to provide a lightweight standard that can be used to get started, especially during the early phase of a project when things may be very busy.